 Other than that, they're cost efficient, easy to install, don't require any adhesives, and an option worth considering.

-This is a great multi-purpose options where the strap not only holds your guitar, but also stocks an array of picks like a munitions bandoleer!
+This is a great multi-purpose options where the strap not only holds your guitar, but also stocks an array of plectrums like a munitions bandoleer!

-For those of us who perform live, there's also the option to install a holder onto a mic stand.
+For those of us who perform live, there's also the option to install a holder onto microphone stands.

-These allow for easy access so you can swipe a new pick if yours starts to wear down or it gets lost mid-song.
+These allow for easy access so you can swipe a new pick right off one of the microphone stands if yours starts to wear down or it gets lost mid-song during a live performance.

 Finally, if you're in need of a quick fix before a show, then you might want to consider a guitar pick holder DIY with some double-sided tape ala Van Halen!